 Definition and Scope of Back Office Services

-Back office services cover many functions, including:
+Back office services typically include:

 - Financial operations: Accounting, payroll processing, invoicing, and financial reporting

-Why Businesses Are Outsourcing More in 2025
+Why Businesses Are Outsourcing More in 2026

-- Tap into global talent pools with special expertise
+- Access global talent with niche expertise

 Key Differences Between Front-Office and Back-Office Tasks